-- All assignments will be linked from the schedule page on the course website. - As a sort of pretest to make sure you are ready for this course, you have 1 week to do A0 (due before the start of class 1 week from today). - It should not be hard or take very long; if it takes you a long time you should consider a different course to practice Python skills. - Canvas site will be up soon.
-Submit assignment answers there.
+- All assignments will be linked from the schedule page on the course website. - As a sort of pretest to make sure you are ready for this course, you have 1 week to do A0 (due before the start of class 1 week from today). - It should not be hard or take very long; if it takes you a long time you should consider a different course to practice Python skills. - Canvas site is up.
+Submit assignment answers there. - Registration: - The course is currently full.
+There is no waitlist anymore.
+If somebody drops before next Friday, it presumably would leave room for another student who meets the restrictions to add.